glbrom/NewsToDay/README.md

 ## Installation

-To get started with the Tic Tac Toe project, follow these steps:
+To get started with the NewsToDay project, follow these steps:

 1. **Clone the repository:**
    ```bash